zero-one-group/geni/docs/cookbook/part_4_combining_datasets_with_joins_and_unions.md

 ## 4.1 Downloading One Month of Data

 We can download the data by hitting the right URL query.
-We can programmatically setup the query and load the daat as follows:
+We can programmatically setup the query and load the data as follows:

 ```clojure
 (defn weather-data-url [year month]